-- 1. Touch the "Sabbath mode" text field.
-The default temperature is highlighted white in the display. - 2.
-Set the required temperature using the rotary selector. - 3.
-Before starting the operation, touch the "Cooking time" text field. - The default cooking time is highlighted white in the - 4.
+- 1. Set the Sabbath mode type of heating using the rotary selector. - 2.
+Touch the I field.
+The temperature is highlighted white in the display. - 3.
+Set the required temperature using the rotary selector. - 4.
+Touch the (a) field before starting.
+The cooking time is highlighted white in the display. - 5.
 Set the required cooking time using the rotary selector.

-Note: The end time is calculated automatically but cannot be changed.
+Note: The end time cannot be delayed.

-5. Press the \( \rightarrow \text{Start/Stop button to start.} The cooking time counts down on the display.
+6. Press the \( \rightarrow \text{Start/Stop button to start.} The cooking time counts down on the display.
 The appliance begins to heat up.

 When the cooking time for Sabbath mode has ended, an audible signal sounds.
 The appliance stops heating.
 The cooking time 00 m 00 s is shown on the display.

-Press the 1 On/Off button to switch off the appliance.
+Press the (1) On/Off button to switch off the appliance.